Joshcodings/Airbnb_Data/README.md

 # 🏠 Airbnb NYC 2019 Data Analysis

 📊 This project analyzes Airbnb listings in New York City using the 2019 dataset.
-It explores trends in availability, pricing, reviews, and location to generate insights for travelers, hosts, and data enthusiasts.
+It explores trends in availability , pricing, reviews, and location to generate insights for travelers, hosts, and data enthusiasts.

 ---

 ## 🚀 Project Highlights

 ✅ Geographic analysis:
-- Listings by borough and neighbourhood
+- Listings by borough and neighbourhood.
-- Heatmaps of latitude & longitude
+- Heatmaps of latitude & longitude.
-- Areas with highest prices or availability
+- Areas with highest prices or availability.

 ✅ Supply & demand:
 - Distribution of room types (entire home, private room, shared)